United States forms

 - Filing Supplement J before Form I-485 has been pending for 180 days.

-Form I-864EZ is a streamlined version of the Affidavit of Support, designed to confirm that a family-based immigrant has sufficient financial backing and is unlikely to become a public charge.
+Form I-864EZ is a streamlined Affidavit of Support designed to prove that a family-based immigrant has sufficient financial backing and is unlikely to become a public charge.

 - This new job offer must be in the same or a similar occupational classification as the job offered to you in the Form I-140 that is the basis of your Form I-485.
 (For more information about how we determine which jobs are same or similar, please see USCIS Policy Manual [7 USCIS-PM E.5].